-Alyson Dobrota is a recent graduate of the Bachelor of Community Design Program at Dalhousie University.
-Passionate about making change in the places she calls home, Alyson enjoys leading placemaking projects as a way of facilitating deeper connections and involvement in a community.
+Alyson Dobrota is a recent graduate of the Bachelor of Community Design Program at Dalhousie University, where she studied how to evaluate the impact of community projects.
+Alyson is passionate about using creative ways to foster deeper connections and engagement in a community.

 Jeremy Banks| Innovationist/Co-Founder

 Jeremy Banks is an artist and urban planner, with a Bachelor in Community Design from Dalhousie University (2017) and a Diploma in Applied Theatre from Vancouver Island University (2011).
 Jeremy focuses on the intersection of art and urban spaces and how that combination leads to social collisions and innovations that address social, economic, and environmental issues with a practical approach.
 He has presented on placemaking and community engagement to Halifax Regional Municipality (2015), the Atlantic Planners Institute (2015) and at Project for Public Spaces UN Summit on Placemaking (2016).

 Peter Nightingale| Manager of Operations/Co-Founder

 Peter Nightingale is a recent graduate of Dalhousie’s Bachelor of Community Design (2017).
 His work led to his position at the Town of Chester, where he assists with plan reviews, development agreements, and municipal policies.
 Peter led the original #PlayMeHFX program in 2015, and Peter continues to support PBJ Design with the board of directors.

 Gail Armour |Project Coordinator

 Gail recently graduated from the University of Western Ontario in a Bachelor of Political Science.
 She will be entering Dalhousie in September for her Master’s in Urban Planning.
 Gail has done a lot of travelling in the last few years, and she believes this will give her an interesting perspective on how to improve communities.